 NYS Tax Payment Plan Options

-New York State’s Department of Tax and Finance (DTF) offers tax payment plans.
+New York State’s Department of Tax and Finance (DTF) offers tax payment plans for qualifying taxpayers who cannot afford to pay their NY state taxes in full.
 The NYS tax payment plan option can vary by the term and whether the taxpayer must disclose financial information.
 However, this option helps taxpayers who cannot afford to pay their taxes in full.
 Proactively setting up a payment plan can help you avoid income executions (wage garnishments), tax warrants (liens), driver's license suspensions, and other collection actions from the DTF.

 Installment Payment Agreement (IPA) is the official name DTF uses to refer to a monthly tax payment plan.
 "Deferred payment agreement" was the previous name for the IPA.